Botaniculus/BakalariGui-NewVersion/README.md

 export _JAVA_OPTIONS='-Dawt.useSystemAAFontSettings=on -Dswing.aatext=true -Dswing.defaultlaf=com.sun.java.swing.plaf.gtk.GTKLookAndFeel -Dswing.crossplatformlaf=com.sun.java.swing.plaf.gtk.GTKLookAndFeel'

 There is also an another way - bash script with binary payload.
-Download .jar and stub.sh and type this to your terminal:
+Download untitled104.jar and stub.sh and type this to your terminal:

-cat stub.sh [the name].jar > BakalariGui && chmod +x BakalariGui
+cat stub.sh untitled104.jar > BakalariGui && chmod +x BakalariGui

 Then you can just run BakalariGui and it will run the jar file with GTKLookAndFeel.